kevin-maomao/hw7/README.md

 ## Verification by matlab

-copy input and output data (test data and gyro data) from STM board and paste it in a .txt file
+Copy input and output data (test data and gyro data) from STM board and paste it in a .txt file

-use verification.m to verify if the CMSIS FIR function work or not
+Use verification.m to verify if the CMSIS FIR function work or not

-verification.m will first demonstrate if the higer signal in test data (combined sine wave) can be successfully filtered and compare it with the data processed by matlab's FIR filter
+Verification.m will first demonstrate if the higer signal in test data (combined sine wave) can be successfully filtered and compare it with the data processed by matlab's FIR filter

-then compare the gyro data processed by matlab's FIR filter and CMSIS function
+Then compare the gyro data processed by matlab's FIR filter and CMSIS function

 ## Results
 ### Verify the program with a test signal